thil124/CVD_prediction/README.md

 ## Running the project

-This project uses jupyter notebooks.
-To run the code, press "run all"
+This project uses jupyter notebooks and R. To run the code, press "run all"

 ## Data

-Our data, contained in the **CVD_cleaned.csv** file is sourced from [here](https://www.kaggle.com/datasets/harshwardhanfartale/cardiovascular-disease-risk-prediction-dataset?resource=download).
+Our data, contained in the **CVD_cleaned.csv** file is sourced [here](https://www.kaggle.com/datasets/harshwardhanfartale/cardiovascular-disease-risk-prediction-dataset?resource=download).

-It is a dataset of over 300 thousand UK participants, that indicates their health along with some lifestyle data at time t, and whether they got diagnosed with a CVD in the next 10 years.
+It is a dataset of over 300,000 UK-based participants, that indicates their health along with some lifestyle data at time t, and whether they got diagnosed with a CVD in the next 10 years (Heart_Disease).

 ## Models

 The models we are currently looked at are:
 - LightGBM
-- KNN
-- SVM
+- k-Nearest Neighbors (KNN)
+- Support Vector Machine (SVM)
 - XGBoost
+- Random Forest (RF)
-- RF
+- Logistic Regression (LR)
-- LR
+- Multi-layer Perceptron (MLP)

 ## Group members